teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Neat things about Ubuntu

 * if you type a command that Ubuntu knows exists, but you didn't install yet, it will remind you.
 For example if you typed **ds9** you might see

       sudo apt install saods9

 * the command **xdg-open** will open any file with the appropriate mime-type.
 If the argument is a directory, a file browser (e.g. Nautilus or Dolphin will be used)

+* TBD

 ## Less nice things about Ubuntu

 * snaps and flatpaks (appimage work a lot better ) - but this is controversial.
 I'll devote a whole section on this below.

 * related to xdg-open: when you install certain new packages, sometimes this will trump the program you had before and you loved.
 I've been unpleasantly bitten by this a few times.
 My JPG's were opened by gwenview, when I installed krita, suddenly by this krita editor.
 WTF.
 Now where again is this mime-type list and how do you edit it?
 This will sadly depend onthe distro.
 Kubuntu is different from Ubuntu. grrr.

+* TBD

 ## Astronomy Packages